Tropes associated with the Black Company in the North

 Ky Sahra (Sarie)

 Daughter of Gota, Sarie is an exceptionally beautiful woman who wins Murgen's affections.
-She reciprocates and the two are married, despite Nyueng Bao prejudices against outsiders.

 The old, mean-spirited mother of Sarie.
 Her poor back and aching joints put her in a perpetually poor mood, and she spends most of her waking time haranguing other people as a result, earning her the nickname "The Troll" (but not to her face).
 She is ill-liked, even by her close family, and is for the most part avoided, something which compounds her foul demeanour.
 Her bite is as bad as her bark, however, so she is equal parts feared and loathed.